 Assuming that all of the nodes are present and the workflows are created, the only step left is to check the Enable Chain box (see Figure 6, at right).
 You'll also want to ensure that there is a schedule for the first node in the workflow, as that is what starts the Event Chain.

 There are plenty of use cases for Event Chains, such as ETL operations, replacing maintenance plans, or coordinating tasks across your enterprise.
-If you're a customer, take a look and see if it's something that you could use; if you're not a customer, I invite you to download a free trial and take it for a spin.
+If you're a customer, take a look and see if it's something that you could use; if you're not a customer I invite you to explore a custom quote or experience a live demo.
+Take it for a spin!